jdrumgoole/pymongo-transactions/README.md

 </pre>

 As you can see during elections the transaction will be aborted and must be retried.
-IF you look at the ```transaction_rety.py``` code you will see how this happens.
-The first thing to realise is that write operations inside a transaction are not retried even if the [retryableWrites](https://docs.mongodb.com/manual/core/retryable-writes/#retryable-writes-and-multi-document-transactions) option is set.
-If an write operation encounters an error it will throw  one of the following exceptions:
+If you look at the `transaction_rety.py` code you will see how this happens.
+If a write operation encounters an error it will throw  one of the following exceptions:

 * [pymongo.errors.ConnectionFailure](http://api.mongodb.com/python/current/api/pymongo/errors.html)